best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Pointers for structure within worksheets:

 #### Information in column A
-Column A is very important for users of assistive technology.
+Column A is very important for disabled users.
 For example, a screen reader will generally start each worksheet by reading out the information in cell A1.
 Similarly, keyboard-only users will also tend to navigate down from cell A1.
 Using column A in the following way will make it easier for you to meet accessibility [success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships) and [success criterion 1.3.2 meaningful sequence](https://www.w3.org/TR/WCAG21/#meaningful-sequence).

-The key thing to ensure is that the information a user needs to understand the table is positioned above the table, in a place where users of assistive technology are most likely to read it.
-It is useful to remember that users of assistive technology are not usually able to scan content in the way other users can.
+The key thing to ensure is that the information a user needs to understand the table is positioned above the table, in a place where disabled users are most likely to read it.
+It is useful to remember that many disabled users cannot scan content in the way other users can.

 Cell A1 on each worksheet should tell a user what information is contained on that worksheet.
 Generally, if there is one table per worksheet, cell A1 contains the title of that table.